JAMstack-Oslo/org-website/meetings/meeting-planning-26-02-2019.md

 We have also discussed how we can get foreigners to present in person.
 Specific people we talked about are developer advocates and Norwegians living abroad.
-It's in still in the discussion phase but it's possible we can figure out a way to cover accommodation and flight for a foreigner.
-I will follow up on this topic but were talking about the May - August time frame.
+It's still in the discussion phase but it's possible we can figure out a way to cover accommodation and flight for a speaker.
+I will follow up on this topic but we are talking about the May - August time frame.
 Nothing is planned yet so far so, if you want to invite someone, [let us know ][ping].

 The upcoming conference call for planning is  a week away on the 5th March.